percona/pbm-docs/docs/features/snapshots.md

     You also see the backup name.

-3. At this stage, you can copy the `dataDir` contents to the storage / make a snapshot using the technology of your choice.

-4. (Optional) To check the backup progress, run the [`pbm describe-backup`](../reference/pbm-commands.md#pbm-describe-backup).
+3. (Optional) You can check the backup progress with the [`pbm describe-backup`](../reference/pbm-commands.md#pbm-describe-backup).
 The command output provides the backup state and what nodes are running backup.

+4. At this stage, you can copy the `dataDir` contents to the storage / make a snapshot using the technology of your choice.

 5. After the file copy, run the following command to close the `$backupCursor` and complete the backup: